wchmiel/snakeMenu.js/README.md

 <h4>&bull; Options</h4>
 &nbsp;&nbsp;&nbsp;List including all options for the snakeMenu plugin: <br><br>

-1. <b>destroySnakeRes</b> <br>- Under this resolution the snakeMenu is diabled.
+1. <b>destroySnakeRes</b> <br>- Under this resolution the snakeMenu is disabled.
 (Then you can make your own menu for mobile resolutions)
 <ul>
 	<li>Type: number</li>
 	<li>Default: 767 </li>